apple/swift-distributed-actors/CONTRIBUTING.md

 that your contributions are licensed under the Apache 2.0 license (see `LICENSE.txt`).

 ## How to submit a bug report

 Please ensure to specify the following:

-* Swift Distributed Actors commit hash
+* SwiftMetrics commit hash
-* Contextual information (e.g. what you were trying to achieve with Swift Distributed Actors)
+* Contextual information (e.g. what you were trying to achieve with SwiftMetrics)
 * Simplest possible steps to reproduce
   * More complex the steps are, lower the priority will be.
   * A pull request with failing test case is preferred, but it's just fine to paste the test case into the issue description.